 ConnectLA will conduct outreach to, and recruitment through job fairs in partnership with local community colleges and LWC of, populations that have traditionally been underrepresented in broadband and information technology jobs.
-As part of these recruitment efforts, ConnectLA will work with broadband service providers, LCTCS, LWC, Regional Planning and Development Districts, LED and other community non-profits and stakeholders to coordinate both in-person and virtual regional broadband job fairs and Informational sessions.
+As part of these recruitment efforts, ConnectLA will work with broadband service providers, LCTCS, LWC, Regional Planning and Development Districts and LED to coordinate both in-person and virtual regional broadband job fairs and Informational sessions.
 A major thrust of these recruitment and engagement efforts will include a targeted marketing campaign to recruit women, persons of color, persons with disabilities and persons for whom English is not a first language.